 The MONAT Studio One™ Frizz-Fix Smoothing Hair Primer is another great styling option to use with the CGM!
 It is a leave-in pre-styling treatment that helps control frizz, and defends against humidity, for long-lasting definition, shine, and smoothness!

-Ugh — I just learned that my favorite finisher to hold my curls has wax in it, and thus is not CGM approved — the Restyle Instant Sculpting Taffy.
-Blargh!
+My usual favorite finisher to hold my curls has wax in it, and thus is not CGM approved — the Restyle Instant Sculpting Taffy.
 The two hairspray options are also a no-go because of the harsh alcohols in it!
 Same goes for the Dry Texturizing Spray, the Glossy Shine Mist, and the Thickening Spray. *whomp whomp*

 However!
 If you truly still need a little extra lift and volume, the Reshape Root Lifter is indeed CGM approved!
 In fact it probably has the shortest list of ingredients out of every MONAT product!